-With the EcoFlow Smart Generator Dual Fuel, the four-liter tank can produce between 5.4kWh-20kWh of power.
+With the EcoFlow Smart Generator Dual Fuel, the four-litre tank can produce between 5.4kWh-20kWh of power.
 The difference in power capacity depends on the tank size and the fuel source.

 Dual fuel generators typically generate between 50 and 90 decibels of noise when operational, with the majority falling between 65 and 75 decibels.
-Operating on gasoline will be louder than running on propane.
+Operating on petrol will be louder than running on propane.

 Noise can be a concern for various reasons.
-Some RV campgrounds restrict noisy fuel generator use to waking hours, meaning that you might not be able to run a loud gas generator to charge your appliances throughout the night.
+Some motorhome campgrounds restrict noisy fuel generator use to waking hours, meaning that you might not be able to run a loud petrol or diesel generator to charge your appliances throughout the night.
 It’s also worth considering if you want engine noise disrupting your sleep while camping, waiting out a power outage, etc.

 Size affects the portability and the power output of the generator.
 Typically, the smaller the device, the less power output it has, but the more portable it is.